nrisse/mwi-srf183/README.md

-# Bias from the spectral response of MetOp-SG MWI 183 GHz channels
+# Assessment of using the spectral responsivity of MetOp-SG's Microwave Imager (MWI) for the radiative transfer at 183 GHz

+[EUMETSAT](https://www.eumetsat.int/)
-We conducted a study for [EUMETSAT](https://www.eumetsat.int/) to find out, how large the error is when neglecting the spectral response function of
+to find out, how large the error is when neglecting the spectral response function of